Contact Us

 Step 9 - Verify “Obtain an IP address automatically” is selected.
 Verify “Use the following DNS server addresses” is selected.
 The “Preferred DNS server:” should match the IPv4 Address you found on the server computer.
 You can set the “Alternate DNS Server:” to 8.8.8.8

 Step 10 - Click “OK” on this window and on the Ethernet Adapter Properties window.
-Restart the computer and it should join the domain now that the server's address has been provided.

 Was this article helpful?